What Unhealthy Pride Looks Like

 - Compliment little things you like about others around you

 - Learn about others.
-Start off most conversations with 5 questions.
+Practice asking people 5 questions.
 Maybe these.
 What’s your name?
 How long have you lived here?
 Why did you move here?
 What do you do?
 How did you get interested in that?

 - Share your pride struggles with people close to you and ask them to pray for you and to tell you when they see your signs of pride.